Frieze Los Angeles

 Art lovers, get set to flock to Paramount Pictures Studios for this dreamy display of works from 70 international galleries.

-The New York export lands in L.A. for an inaugural outing in February.
+The New York export lands in L.A. for its second annual outing in February.
 Plan to spend some serious time immersing yourself in the imaginative projects as well as conversations and screenings.

 If you’re planning on consume all. the. art. then you’ll need some grub to keep you going.
-Thankfully, Frieze is featuring some pretty stellar pop-ups, including Cinqué, Coni’Seafood, Sqirl, Roberta’s and the return of Baroo.
+Thankfully, Frieze is featuring some pretty stellar pop-ups, including Sqirl, Roberta’s, Tacos 1986, Kronnerburger and Umi.